fzingg/todo-tutorial/README.md

 ## How this tutorial works.

-This tutorial will cover the steps in adding [react.rb](http://reactrb.org) and react components (written in Ruby of course) to a simple rails Todo app.
+This tutorial will cover the steps in adding [reactrb](http://reactrb.org) and react components (written in Ruby of course) to a simple rails Todo app.

 ![](todo-chapter-1.png?raw=true)

-The tutorial is organized as a series of tagged branches in this repo.
+The tutorial is organized as a series of branches in this repo.
 You are currently on the `master` branch, which is the introduction (i.e. chapter 1).

 The remaining branches are named `chapter-2`, `chapter-3`, etc.

 In each branch the `README` file will be the next chapter of the tutorial.

+If you want to skip straight to the end then checkout `chapter-8-conclusion`.

 As you complete each chapter there is a test spec, which will pass if you have completed the instructions in the chapter.

 At the end of each chapter you can move to the next tagged branch, where the changes described in the previous chapter will be stored

-For example in this chapter we are going to add the `reactive_ruby_generator` gem to the app, and use it to install react.rb, reactive-record and reactive-router.
+For example in this chapter we are going to add the `reactrb-ruby-generator` gem to the app, and use it to install react.rb, reactive-record and reactive-router.

 To see the results of these changes you can view the `02-adding-a-react-component` chapter.